lordmauve/wasabi2d/docs/particles.rst

     :param vel_spread: The standard deviation for particle velocities, in pixels per second.
     :param size_spread: The standard deviation for particle sizes, in pixels.
+    :param angle_spread: The standard deviation for the angle of particles, in radians.
     :param spin_spread: The standard deviation for the rate of rotation of particles, in radians per second.